-The Sun Fire B10n content load balancing blade is a networking product that provides content load balancing for Sun's blade-based servers and other horizontally scaled Sun platforms.
+The Sun Fire B10n blade is a networking product that provides content load balancing for Sun's blade-based servers and other horizontally scaled Sun platforms.
 It is designed to work in the management framework of the Sun FireTM B1600 blade system chassis.
-As part of the Sun Fire B1600 blade system chassis, the Sun Fire B10n content load balancing blade connects to the Sun Fire B1600 blade system chassis midplane through two Gigabit Ethernet interfaces.
+As part of the Sun Fire B1600 blade system chassis, the Sun Fire B10n blade connects to the Sun Fire B1600 blade system chassis midplane through two Gigabit Ethernet interfaces.
 The blade offers Layer 4 through Layer 7 load balancing.
-The server decision can be based on IP protocol and TCP/UDP ports (Layer 4) or URLs, cookies, and CGI scripts (Layer 7).
+The server decision can be based on IP protocol, IP persistance, and TCP/UDP ports (Layer 4) or URLs, cookies, cookie persistance, and CGI scripts (Layer 7).
 Both these functions can operate up to the two Gigabit full-duplex line rate.

-The Sun Fire B10n content load balancing blade implements hardware assisted triangular load balancing, which enables the switch capacity to be used for aggregate responses rather than individual link capacity to the blade.
-To enable triangular data flow, you must install the application software on each Sun Fire B10n content load balancing blade and the blade server module on each Sun Fire B100s blade server.
+The Sun Fire B10n blade implements hardware assisted triangular load balancing, which enables the switch capacity to be used for aggregate responses rather than individual link capacity to the blade.
+To enable triangular data flow, you must install the application software on each Sun Fire B10n blade and the blade server module on each Sun Fire B100s blade server.

-From a logical perspective, the following components make up a Sun Fire B10n content load balancing blade:
+From a logical perspective, the following components make up a Sun Fire B10n blade:

-- A Layer 4 parsing, classification, and forwarding engine. - A Layer 7 content classifier that parses the request packet and matches the URL, CGI script, or cookies.
+- A Layer 4 parsing, classification, and forwarding engine. - A Layer 7 content classifier that parses the request packet and matches the URL, CGI script, cookie persistance, or cookies.
 This unit also performs the TCP 3-way handshake, makes the load balancing decision, and hands the connection off to the server. - Management software to set up and maintain service entry points, load balancing groups, and Layer 7 rule tables.